 The day-to-day of leading a brand has a way of filling every available hour.
 Between product launches, campaign deadlines, and the constant pull of urgent tasks, it's easy to lose sight of the bigger picture.
-Strategic planning doesn't mean having all the answers.
-It means creating space to ask better questions and being honest about what you find.
-Some of these questions might feel obvious - but when was the last time you actually sat down and answered them?
+Getting clear on what matters most starts with knowing where you actually are.

 Brand Foundations

-1. Does our brand positioning still reflect where we're headed, or is it stuck where we started?
 Customers evolve and markets shift.
 If your positioning hasn't kept pace, it might be time to revisit what you stand for and how you're different.

-2. Can our team and agency partners articulate our brand story consistently without constant correction?
 If you find yourself re-explaining your brand over and over, the issue might not be your team, it might be a brand that isn't clear enough yet.

-3. When customers see our brand next to competitors, would they immediately understand why we're different?
 Differentiation isn't about being better at everything, but about being unmistakably distinct in the way that matters most to your customer.

 Performance & Growth

-4. If we turned off paid spend tomorrow, would we still have customers seeking us out?
 If the answer is no, you're not alone, but it's worth considering how to shift that over time.

-5. Are we measuring brand health alongside performance metrics, or are we only looking at ROAS and CAC?
 It's easy to default to what's measurable in the short term, especially when there's pressure to hit this month's targets.

-6. How much of our growth last year came from promotions versus full-price purchases?
 If discounts are doing most of the heavy lifting, it's worth examining what would need to shift to reduce that dependency over time.

 Product & Portfolio